pablogs9/husarnet-docs/docs/begin-esp32.md

 ```

 ### Web page hosted by ESP32

+After you upload a code to your ESP32 board, you should be able to access a web page hosted by ESP32 from a level of a web browser (on a laptop in the same Husarnet network).

+You can just use a hostname in the URL: `http://esp32basic:8000`, where `esp32basic` is a Husarnet hostname of your ESP32 board, and `8000` is a port on which HTTP server is available.

+Another option is to use Husarnet IPv6 address of your ESP32 board in the URL (you can find it in **Husarnet Dashboard**): `http://[fc94:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx]:8000/`.

 ![web UI ESP32](/img/getting-started/esp32-webpage.png)

 ### Python server code

 First, connect your Linux laptop to the same Husarnet network as ESP32.
-Follow [this guide](/docs/begin-linux) to see how to install **Husarnet Client** app and connect your laptop to the Husarnet network.
+Follow [getting started guide for Linux](/docs/begin-linux) to see how to install **Husarnet Client** app and connect your laptop to the Husarnet network.

-In the [husarnet-esp32-default repository](https://github.com/DominikN/husarnet-esp32-default) there is a folder **Python** folder containing **db_example.py** file
+In the [husarnet-esp32-default repository](https://github.com/DominikN/husarnet-esp32-default) there is a **Python** folder containing **db_example.py** file

 ```python
 import sqlite3